 Choosing the Right Decanter

-You’ll notice that some wines will take longer to decant than others.
-For example, full-bodied red wines with high tannin (the astringent, mouth-drying sensation) need longer to decant, and thus, a decanter with a wide base will increase the amount of oxygen and decant the wine faster.
+You’ll notice that some wines will take longer to oxygenate than others.
+For example, full-bodied red wines with high tannin (the astringent, mouth-drying sensation) generally need more time in a decanter.
+To speed this process up, choose a decanter with a wide base to increase the amount of oxygen exposure to the wine.

 - Full-bodied Red Wines (Cabernet Sauvignon, Petite Sirah, Tannat, Monastrell, Tempranillo, etc): Use a decanter with a wide base.